Florida’s Laws on Stalking Injunctions

 - Prohibitions against being present within 100 feet of the petitioner’s vehicle, regardless of whether the petitioner is in the vehicle;

 - Mandatory surrender of respondent’s firearms and ammunition.

 Depending on the circumstances of the case, the court might order more terms or different terms.
 Sometimes, the respondent will be allowed indirect contact with the petitioner for limited purposes, such as making arrangements for a child the two have in common.

 As you can see, a lot is on the line when you are facing a stalking injunction in Florida.
 If a final injunction is granted, your life can be significantly affected.
 Contact Musca Law to begin fighting the allegations and protecting your rights.

-Violations of Stalking Injunctions in Florida
+Violations of Stalking Restraining Orders in Florida

 Any violation of a Florida stalking injunction can result in criminal charges.
 Typically, a violation will be charged as a first-degree misdemeanor, which is punishable by up to one year in jail and a fine of up to $1,000.